cltl/ma-tm-domains-SDG-tracker/README.md

 These are used for two classification methods with the results compared.
 - SVM
 - MLP (NN)

+5. Output:
+- there is a classification report printed to screen for each classifier.
+- the last cell produces a tsv file containing columns for:
+   (each) 'text', (gold) 'label', 'SVM_predictions', 'SVM_confidence'(distance to hyperplane), 'NN_predictions', 'NN_confidence' (probability), 'Baseline_predictions'

 Flow diagram of the classification process: